top of page

 • The Wheelhouse just past Coral Cove is popular with cruisers.

-• At the Central Market there's a food court with great local snacks - be sure to try the Aloo pie!
+• At the Central Market there's a food court with great local food - be sure to try the Aloo pie!

 • Basil Bistro is a tiny place on Ariapita Avenue which serves great Italian inspired food with quality ingredients